Object List

 • Property configuration

 • Add media: You can optionally display images alongside object information.
-More information about media configuration options can be found below.
+More information about media configuration can be found below.

 • Add property: Selecting a property here will result in that property being displayed within the list.